AimRT/AimRT/document/sphinx-en/tutorials/index.md

 concepts/protocols.md
 ```

-## C++ API Documentation
+## CPP Interface Documentation

-You can learn about the usage of C++ interfaces through the following documentation.
+You can learn how to use the C++ interface through the following documentation.

 ```{toctree}
 :maxdepth: 1